dvehof/springbootalexaskill/readme.md

 ## Spring Boot Project for a self/cloud hosted Alexa Skill Service
-This project is a sample for a self hosted Spring Boot Serivce you can use for your Custom Alexa Skill instead of using AWS.
+This project is a sample for a self hosted Spring Boot Service you can use for your Custom Alexa Skill instead of using AWS Lambda.
 It just converts a given date to a day of the week.

 When deployed it needs to be accessible via HTTPS as Amazon only accepts https endpoints as skill backends.